History of metaphysics

-Wittgenstein introduced the concept that metaphysics could be influenced by theories of aesthetics, via logic, vis. a world composed of "atomical facts".

-In the 1930s, A.J.
-Ayer and Rudolf Carnap endorsed Hume's position; Carnap quoted the passage above.
-They argued that metaphysical statements are neither true nor false but meaningless since, according to their verifiability theory of meaning, a statement is meaningful only if there can be empirical evidence for or against it.
-Thus, while Ayer rejected the monism of Spinoza, he avoided a commitment to pluralism, the contrary position, by holding both views to be without meaning.
-Carnap took a similar line with the controversy over the reality of the external world.
-While the logical positivism movement is now considered dead (with Ayer, a major proponent, admitting in a 1979 TV interview that "nearly all of it was false"), it has continued to influence philosophy development.

-Arguing against such rejections, the Scholastic philosopher Edward Feser held that Hume's critique of metaphysics, and specifically Hume's fork, is "notoriously self-refuting".
-Feser argues that Hume's fork itself is not a conceptual truth and is not empirically testable.

-Some living philosophers, such as Amie Thomasson, have argued that many metaphysical questions can be dissolved just by looking at the way words are used; others, such as Ted Sider, have argued that metaphysical questions are substantive, and that progress can be made toward answering them by comparing theories according to a range of theoretical virtues inspired by the sciences, such as simplicity and explanatory power.

-History and schools of metaphysics
+The history of metaphysics examines how theories about the most general features of reality ("metaphysics") have developed throughout history.

 Pre-history

 Cognitive archeology such as analysis of cave paintings and other pre-historic art and customs suggests that a form of perennial philosophy or Shamanic metaphysics may stretch back to the birth of behavioral modernity, all around the world.
 Similar beliefs are found in present-day "stone age" cultures such as Australian aboriginals.
 Perennial philosophy postulates the existence of a spirit or concept world alongside the day-to-day world, and interactions between these worlds during dreaming and ritual, or on special days or at special places.
 It has been argued that perennial philosophy formed the basis for Platonism, with Plato articulating, rather than creating, much older widespread beliefs.

 Bronze Age

 Bronze Age cultures such as ancient Mesopotamia and ancient Egypt (along with similarly structured but chronologically later cultures such as Mayans and Aztecs) developed belief systems based on mythology, anthropomorphic gods, mind–body dualism, and a spirit world, to explain causes and cosmology.
 These cultures appear to have been interested in astronomy and may have associated or identified the stars with some of these entities.
 In ancient Egypt, the ontological distinction between order (maat) and chaos (Isfet) seems to have been important.